 There are five gifts of love that we can give to our families that can make a huge difference in their lives.

-The Gift of Caring and Compassion
+The Gift of Respect, Caring and Compassion

 The Gift of Courage

 One of the best gifts we can give our loved ones is our own courage.
 This means having the courage to stand in our truth, to be honest about what we want and don't want, what we will do and won't do, what is and what is not acceptable to us.
-It means having the courage to take good care of ourselves, even if others don't like it.
+It means having the courage to care about and respect ourselves, even if others don't like it.
 It means not succumbing to our controlling behaviors that come from fear: anger, withdrawal, compliance, resistance, but instead being honest and above-board about ourselves.
 It means being willing to face conflict rather than give ourselves up to avoid it.

-When we have the courage to face conflict and tell the truth, we not only provide our family with a role model for courage, but we provide opportunities for our loved ones to step up to the plate in the face of our truth and learn to be courageous too.
+When we have the courage to face conflict and tell the truth, we not only provide our family with a role model of courage, but we provide opportunities for our loved ones to step up to the plate in the face of our truth and learn to be courageous too.